davegogol/mock-microservice/README.md

 * application/xml body

-This application is under development, for the missing features:
+This application is under development, for the missing features.

 ## Testing

+For testing purposes the application has the following configuration.

 #####Endpoints.json configuration